gomessguii/gomessguii/README.md

 - 👋 Hi, I’m @GuinomoTec
 - 👀 I’m interested in Python and all kinds of mobile development.
 - 🌱 I’m currently learning Web Design (HTML, CSS, JS and PHP)
-- 💞️ I’m looking to collaborate on any front end projects.
+- 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me: Instagram - @gomess.guii / email - oliveiragomesguilherme4@gmail.com.
+- 📫 How to reach me: Instagram - @gomess.guii / email - guinomotec.dev@gmail.com.

 <!---
 GuinomoTec/GuinomoTec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.